This article was originally published on Medium: SOUR

 Does diversity = inclusion?

 Although used in tandem with diversity, inclusion is a concept of its own.
 Diversity refers to the characteristics and traits that make people unique.
-Inclusion refers to the behaviors and the social norms that ensure people feel welcome.
+Inclusion refers to the behaviours and the social norms that ensure people feel welcome.
 Diversity focuses on the makeup of a population, a workplace, a school, etc in terms of demographics such as gender, race/ethnicity, sexual orientation, physical ability, and so on.
 Inclusion is a measure of culture.

 “Diversity is the mix, and inclusion is making the mix work.” — Andrés T. Tapia, The Inclusion Paradox